 One fine day Tariq returns to see Laila.
 His visit exposed that Rasheed had set up the fake news of Tariq in order to espouse Laila.
 Soon in an effort to save Laila from the thrashing hands of Rasheed, Mariam kills him with a scythe.
 Laila and Tariq run away to Pakistan to start a new life, while on the other hand, Mariam hands herself to the Taliban.

 After 9/11 attack when the USA enters Afghanistan, the powers of Taliban recedes and life condition seems to be improved.
 While on their way back to Kabul, Laila and Tariq visit the old home of Mariam and commemorates her sacrifice for making their lives convenient and meaningful.
-Laila is pregnant, and she vows to name her Mariam if she is a girl.
+Laila is pregnant, and she vows to name her Mariam if the baby is a girl.